BayCom (BCML)

 Keary L. Colwell, Senior Executive Vice President, Chief Financial Officer, Chief Administrative Officer, Secretary, Treasurer, and Director

-Ms. King has served as the Chief Operating Officer of United Business Bank since its inception in 2004.
-As a member of the executive management team, she brings over 35 years of banking experience.
-Before joining the bank, she was the Chief Branch Administrative Officer and part of the executive management team at Circle Bank in Novato, California, from 1999 to 2004, where she was responsible for operations, branch development, human resources, information technology, and compliance.
-Earlier in her career, Ms. King was the Vice President of Operations for Valencia Bank & Trust.
+Ms. King has served as the Chief Operating Officer of the Bank since its inception in 2004.
+She brings over 35 years of banking experience to her role.
+Prior to joining BayCom Corp, Ms. King was the Chief Branch Administrative Officer at Circle Bank in Novato, California, from 1999 to 2004.
+She also held the position of Vice President of Operations for Valencia Bank & Trust from 1987 to 1998.

-Mary Therese Curley, Executive Vice President and Director, Labor Service Division; Chief Credit Officer for United Business Bank
+Rick Pak, Executive Vice President and Chief Lending Officer of United Business Bank

 AI Analysis | Feedback